European Bonsai Potter Collective

 Bonsai Pot Styles

-• Bag Style Oval Fukuro-shiki An oval with a lip that ingresses, then egresses, as if tightened by a drawstring.
+• A pot with a lip that ingresses, then egresses, as if tightened by a drawstring.

-• Nanban A primitive style of pot / container originating from South China. (means 'southern barbarian', or 'what number'!).
+• A primitive style of pot / container originating from SE Asia.
 Generally used for literati / bunjin style trees.
-Some older Chinese nanban may have originally been lids to rice cooking vessels.
+Some older Chinese nanban may originally have been lids to rice cooking vessels.
+Named after the lids of cooking pots that were used in SE Asia, the owners of whom, the Chinese saw as 'Southern barbarians'.
+The kanji: 南蛮 (Hiragana なんばん) mean 'south barbarian'. ('nan' south & ban 'barbarian')

 Bonsai Pot Details